Migrate WordPress Staging Site to Production Site

 All other tables belong to the live site or to other staging sites, which must not be altered in any way!

-Use a database administration tool, e.g., PHPMyAdmin or adminer, and search the staging site’s database tables for the value:
+Use a database administration tool such as phpMyAdmin or Adminer and search the staging database tables for:

 wpstg_is_staging_site

-Delete this value or set it to false.
+Delete the row or set its value to false.

-The last step is to tell the WordPress live site to use the staging site’s database tables.
+The last step tells WordPress to use the staging database tables instead of the original production tables.

 $table_prefix = 'wpstg1_';

-Now open the live site, and you will see that it displays all the content from the staging site.
+Save the file.
+Open the live site — it now displays the content from the staging site.

 path/to/wordpress/staging-name